wehr-to/fastapi-notes-api/README.md

 - Harden APIs against common vulnerabilities
 - Use Swagger docs effectively for API testing

+## 🤝 Contributions
+Pull requests are welcome!
+If you’d like to add features, improve security hardening, optimize code, or extend functionality, feel free to open an issue or PR.
+This is a learning-focused lab project, and collaboration is encouraged.

 🛠️ Notes
 Each script is written for clarity and easy customization.
 Comments are included to explain logic and recommended tweaks.